 I like to write songs on my 12-string guitar and instrumental pieces on my cello.

 I used to draw and draw when I was young.
 I still do, and get completely engrossed.

-I remember watching the early Ray Harryhausen films - Sinbad and the Eye of the Tiger, Jason and the Argonauts etc., and the fantastical creatues in these films had me riveted.
-My father told me it was done using stop-motion animation and the creatures were sculptures made of plasticine.
-Sculptures made of plasticine!
+I remember watching the early Ray Harryhausen films - Sinbad and the Eye of the Tiger, Jason and the Argonauts etc., and the fantastical creatures in these films had me riveted.
+My father told me it was done using stop-motion animation and the creatures were sculptures made of Plasticine.
+Sculptures made of Plasticine!
 From then on there was no stopping me.
-(Weirdly plasticine was invented in Bathampton.)
+(Weirdly Plasticine was invented in Bathampton.)

 I soon discovered artists and sculptors I admired and regularly visiting our local library where I pored over images of their work and spent the day peacefully drawing.

 I get excited about how I can interpret ideas into sculpture.
 My main form of expression is the male figure.
 I use this to convey many ideas, from the forces of nature such as clouds, waves, rock and plants to literature, such as the work I am currently absorbed in, based on the works of my favourite poet Dylan Thomas.

 Firstly I draw out ideas inspired by the poem I have been reading.
 Then I make an armature - a very rough skeleton out of wire - before putting on clay, to which I then add shape and detail before a mould is taken to be cast into a permanent medium.